ryanspletzer/ryanspletzer.github.io/_posts/2023-04-19-getting-burned.md

 realization of the original intentions of Clippy, but how many people will wind up creating the same-feeling artifacts with these types of tools to the point where we yearn for something a little bit more human again?

-Who's to say, this is just me pontificating.
+Who can really tell -- this is just me conjecturing.
 As I know from past experience, it could go in multiple different directions.

 That all being said, it is our job as technologists to perform technical exploration regardless of if a given